More on the Malthusian Worldview

 It has appeared, that from the inevitable laws of our nature, some human beings must suffer from want.
 These are the unhappy persons who, in the great lottery of life, have drawn a blank.

 And since Malthus assumes a high rate of population growth, and comparably slow growth of subsistence, even if the population starts below the upper bound, it will be there soon.
-The growth of humankind over the past 100,000 years would take only about three centuries.
+The growth of humankind over the past 100,000 years would take only about four centuries or less.
 Hence it must almost always have been at the brink of starvation.
 The only exceptions could be a short initial ramp-up and catastrophic events that occasionally dip the population below the upper bound dictated by the food supply.

 The mental image is anchored by Malthus right in the Preface with what has almost become a slogan summing his argument up: (cf. P.3):